unbraind/IDE-scheduler/README.md

 - **Codebase Analysis**: Run periodic analysis to identify optimization opportunities
 - **Custom Workflows**: Automate any repetitive development task with natural language instructions (tests, memory bank, MCP etc)

+## Usage Tips

+- Currently, this extension will not wake up your computer to run a task.
+It will run tasks if the screen is locked.
+When VS Code “wakes up,” either when a computer starts or another background process is run, then any pending tasks will be run.
+- Intervals are calculated differently depending on if start date time is specified.
+For example, for an hourly task, if I have start date/time specified at 10:00am and the execution is delayed until 10:15am due to inactivity interruption delays or the computer being off/asleep, then the next task is scheduled for 11:00am.
+If I don’t specify start time, the hour interval is calculated from the last execution time, so the next execution will be 11:15am

 ## License

 [Apache 2.0 © 2025 Roo Scheduler](./LICENSE)